Home-grown woes weigh on India amid global slowdown

 "A further boost to domestic consumption through monetary and fiscal easing in the face of capacity constraints and already high inflation would only intensify the inflation problem.
 Hence, the government needs to push private investment to revive growth this time," it said.

-MVS Seshagiri Rao, chief financial officer of JSW Steel, India's No. 3 steelmaker, said that even though the company will cut capital spending this fiscal year by as much as half due to an interim mining ban in Karnataka, policy initiatives are headed in the right direction.
+MVS Seshagiri Rao, chief financial officer of JSW Steel (JSTL.NS), India's No. 3 steelmaker, said that even though the company will cut capital spending this fiscal year by as much as half due to an interim mining ban in a southern state, policy initiatives are headed in the right direction.

 He cited new manufacturing, mining and land acquisition policies as positive moves, and noted that the company has no plans to scale back on any of its projects.